AdamKong/spark-oauth-sample/README.md

 7. Copy out the values of the scope from your application, use whitespace character to seperate them if there are multiple values.

 8. Encode the values (from a tool, i.e. http://meyerweb.com/eric/tools/dencoder/), then fill the encoded values into "scope" field.
+(For 7 and 8, please follow the existing value in config.json as sample if you have problem/question)

 9. Change the "contactEmail" field to your email address (as the requester).

-10. You can change the 'state' field to a more secure string (i.e. a random UUID string), or keep it as it as just for testing (do not recommand using special characters).
+10. You can change the 'state' field to a more secure string (i.e. a random UUID string), or keep it as it is just for testing (do not recommand using special characters).

 11. If you want to put the sample into a public address, then you will need to change the hostname 127.0.0.0 and port 3000 to the real values.
-If you test it in local, make sure you use 127.0.0.1 instead of localhost as host name (You also need to use 127.0.0.1 if you want to set a local redirect url in Spark app).
+If you test it in local, make sure you use 127.0.0.1 instead of localhost as host name (You also need to use 127.0.0.1 instead of localhost if you want to set a local redirect url in Spark app).

-12. The logLevel is for defining log level (debug/warn/error/fatal), which is used for troubleshooting.
+12. The logLevel is for defining the level (debug/warn/error/fatal) of logs, which are used for troubleshooting.

 13. The "dbConfig" section is for configuring the ip, port, the name of the DB storing admin users and the name of DB storing tokens.

-14. The "superAdminAccount" section is for configureing the profile of super admin account.
+14. The "superAdminAccount" section is for configureing the profile of the super admin account.
 It has the highest level permission, like create/update/remove a normal admin account.
 Normal admin account can only refresh/remove token and update his/her own profile (except username).

 15. Save it, and the configurtion is compelte.